s-fleck/lest/README.md

-**This package is now obsolete as dplyr has saner dependencies now, and data.table also implemented a similar function**
+**This package is obsolete as dplyr has saner dependencies now, and data.table also implemented a similar function**

 # lest